samuelolu97/incredible-amaranth/content/products/plant1.md

 ---
 id: "10"
-title: 'planty theme for blogeeeeeer'
+title: planty theme for blogeeeeeer
 description: 'a beautiful theme for blog'
 price: "100"
 order: 1